-Early in the year, tenants of the Franklin Street stores will need to be relocated to make way for construction of the new new fixed and flexible stalls.
-Franklin Street, subject to the staging of works.
+Early in the year, tenants of the Franklin Street stores will need to be relocated to make way for construction of the new Franklin Street, subject to the staging of works.
 This will involve the relocation of cleaning and storage facilities, fruit and vegetable cool stores and box hire operators.
 Temporary facilities may be required as the new below-ground facilities are finalised.

 By the end of 2019, we expect to have completed construction of the below-ground operational area and the heritage sheds will be restored and returned.
-As part of these works, sheds E and F will be restored to enhance their authentic character with improvements such as weather protection and lighting.
+As part of these works, sheds E and F will be restored to enhance their authentic character with improvements such as such as weather protection and lighting.

-Fruit and vegetable and organic produce traders will move from the new market sites into the restored upper market sheds, creating a Fresh Food Market.
-General merchandise traders will also return to the sheds to trade in
+All the fruit and vegetable and organic produce traders will move from the new market sites into the restored upper market sheds, creating the Fresh Food Market.
+This includes those who had been located in sheds H and I before the renewal program commenced.
+General merchandise traders will also return to the sheds to trade in new fixed and flexible stalls.